zeroasiccorp/logik/docs/source/sc_preparation.rst

 .. note::

-   Silicon Compiler supports additional front end options, including flows for high-level synthesis.
+   Silicon Compiler supports multiple front end options, including flows for high-level synthesis.
    For all front end compilation considerations not described above, please consult `Silicon Compiler Frontend documentation <https://docs.siliconcompiler.com/en/stable/user_guide/tutorials/hw_frontends.html>`_

 For large designs, it may be convenient to organize your HDL files into a directory tree that is processed using Python functions, so that the above calls can be embedded in loops.